1973 Ferrari Dino 246 GT

 We are delighted to offer for sale a 1973 Australian delivered, factory right hand drive Ferrari Dino 246GT.
 The car has been confirmed as a fully matching numbers example – the chassis, engine and body numbers all match.
 This Dino was supplied by the factory in March 1973 and it was originally finished in ‘Blu Dino Metallizzato’ (106-A-72) with a beige vinyl interior.
 The Dino has its original book set, including the most often missing warranty card which notes a delivery date of 29 Apr 1974.

 The car is listed in the Ferrari Dino 246 Registry and it has been recorded in the Ferrari Club Australia records from the first Register published in 1986/87.
 From this information and the car’s history file it is most likely this Dino had two owners until 1989.
 Thereafter one long term owner is noted in the car’s history.
 The Dino was acquired by a Melbourne based collector in c2011 before being sold to a friend of his, the current owner in 2013.

 This particular car is a very original and unmolested example.
 The car looks to have had a repaint at some stage, however, the car’s interior looks to be original.

-This Dino has been looked after by John Allen since 2011 and there are receipts on file as follows:
+This Dino has been looked after by John Allen since the mid 1990’s and there are receipts on file from 2011 as follows:

 07/11/2011 – 60,683 miles – sort out engine running issues